Jarosław Hampel

 Jarosław "Jarek" Hampel ([ˈjarɔswaf ˈxampɛl]; born 17 April 1982 in Łódź, Poland) is a motorcycle speedway rider from Poland.
-He is a six times World Cup winner.
+He is a six times World Cup winner and earned 24 caps for the Poland national speedway team.

 Career

 He received his speedway license in 1998 with the Polish team Polonia Piła, although he first started racing on a mini-track in Pawłowice, close to the city of Leszno.

 In 1999, he won a bronze medal at the Individual U-19 European Championship as well as a bronze medal at the Individual U-21 World Championship in 2000 and a gold medal in 2003.

 He started in the Speedway Grand Prix in 2000, and became a regular starter from 2004.
 In 2005 he won the Speedway World Cup with Poland, together with Tomasz Gollob, Piotr Protasiewicz, Grzegorz Walasek and Rune Holta; beating Sweden, Denmark and Great Britain in the final held at the Olympic Stadium in Wrocław, Poland.
-As well as 2005 he has since won the world cup another three times in 2007, 2009 & 2010 taking his number of world cup gold medals to four.
-In 2000, he began his British leagues career when he joined Ipswich Witches.
+He has since won the world cup a further three times in 2007, 2009 and 2010 taking his number of world cup gold medals to four.
+In 2000, he began his British leagues career when he joined Ipswich Witches and rode for them until mid-way through the 2009 season.